0xmetaschool/Learning-Projects/YeBot- Build a Kanye West AI Bot using OpenAI API/1. Let’s Get Started/Unleashing the Possibilities of AI.md

 AI and Machine Learning are changing the way we live and work, and we need to make sure we're using them for good.

-## Assignment
+---

-What are the types of ML algorithm used by ChatGPT?
+**Assignment: What are the types of ML algorithm used by ChatGPT?**